 - a.
 The courses presented must total at least 30 hours of graduate credit, including at least four hours of credit in graduate research. - b.
 Registration for research seminar is typically required each term the student is enrolled in graduate research. - c.
 Each candidate must present a thesis. - d.
 Registration for chemistry colloquium is typically required each term, but no more than four hours of credit may count within the required 30 hours. - e.
 Each candidate must demonstrate satisfactory performance on a comprehensive oral examination on his or her thesis research, in addition to the public defense of the thesis at a colloquium presentation. - f.
 Upon choosing a research director, an advisory committee will be appointed to supervise the research, to administer the comprehensive oral examination, and to approve the thesis.
 Each student, in conjunction with the director of graduate studies, the research director, and the student's advisory committee, will prepare a plan of study listing the courses and other requirements for the degree.
 Upon approval, the plan of study becomes the list of course requirements for the degree.
-Students are required to take four or more 6000-level courses as part of the plan of study.
+Students are required to take four or more 6000-level courses covering at least three different subdisciplines of chemistry as part of the plan of study. - g.
+Each student must register and successful complete CHEM 6940, Scientific Communication.

-Requirements for the Non-Thesis Master's Program RSITY OF
+Requirements for the Non-Thesis Master's Program